Written by Lieve Van Woensel with Sara Suna Lipp,

 The fashion industry raises many ethical issues, but fair working conditions outside the EU, human rights and gender equality are key.
 Several measures have been proposed, including through European Parliament resolutions.
 After the Rana Plaza disaster, over 200 mostly European companies joined the Bangladesh Accord.
 However, a lot more still needs to be done to improve textile workers’ conditions.
 The EU supports internationally recognised guidelines from the OECD and ILO, but there is no legislation to ensure a socially sustainable supply chain.
 Furthermore, fair trade, an arrangement for international standards of ethical production, labour and environmental policies, should be endorsed on a wider scale.
 Lastly, consumer behaviour can significantly influence the fashion industry, and policies that encourage conscious consumer choices can ensure sustainability in the long-term.

-Read the complete briefing on ‘What if fashion were good for the planet?‘ in the Think Tank pages of the European Parliament.
+Read the complete ‘at a glance’ on ‘What if fashion were good for the planet?‘ in the Think Tank pages of the European Parliament.

 Listen to policy podcast ‘What if fashion were good for the planet?’ on YouTube.